bbenchoff/bbenchoff.github.io/pages/Babelscope.md

 * The CHIP-8 is a virtual machine.
 This is getting into the weeds a bit, but the Atari is hell for parallelization.
 Yes, it's been done with [CuLE](https://github.com/NVlabs/cule), but the Atari has instructions that run in two clock cycles, or four, or seven cycles, or something else.
 This is hell for running multiple instances on a GPU.
 The CHIP-8, on the other hand, can just... run.
 One instruction per tick.
 It's easy.
 * The Atari races the beam.
 It is a device that generates NTSC (or PAL, or SEACAM) video.
 I _could_ do this, but I really don't want to.
 The CHIP-8, on the other hand, is just a 64x32 pixel array that is much simpler to write to and decode.

 So I had to write a CHIP-8 emulator following [Cowgod's Technical Reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM).
+I want this to be portable so anyone can run it, on Nvidia or AMD hardware.
+That's [CuPy](https://cupy.dev/).
 Easy enough:

 <<Python Code goes here>>